-Our friends Joe and Sarah recently got married, and one of the highlights of the celebration was their amazing wedding cake.
+When our friends Joe and Sarah got married a few years ago, one of the highlights of the celebration was their amazing wedding cake.
 I wanted to shove a few illicit pieces in a napkin and bring them home, but good manners got the better of me, so I decided to try to recreate it at home while it was fresh in my mind.
 The key elements were: a light, slightly chewy white cake, a rich layer of mocha frosting inside, topped with light and tangy vanilla frosting.

 This was a new form of cake construction for me as I’d never made a true white cake before, and I found it’s easier and faster than I’d expected.
 I love the way the plain white frosting hides the decadent mocha layer inside.